 Imperatives

-Point 1: Imperatives are used to give commands, make requests, or offer advice.
+Point 1: Use imperatives to give commands, make requests, or give advice.

 - Sit down.